APU Software

 The design of this tool allows you to very precisely target a specific average LUFS and dynamic range.
 Once the gain envelope has been optimized, you can playback the result in real-time while adjusting the character of the sound with the same collection of parameters from the compressor plug-in.

-Note: If you have already purchased the compressor and/or limiter and would like to receive a discount price for the optimizer, please reach out using the "Contact the Developer" link on this site.
+Note: If you have already purchased the compressor and/or limiter and would like to receive a discount price for the optimizer, click the icon in the bottom-right corner to contact the developer.

 System requirements: macOS 10.14 (x86, x64, ARM), Windows 10 (x86, x64), OpenGL 3.2.